Equivariant Hirzebruch class for singular varieties

-Since The logarithmic part of $td_y^\T(\widetilde X\hookrightarrow \widetilde \C^n)_{|E}$ is equal to
+Since the logarithmic part of $td_y^\T(\widetilde X\hookrightarrow \widetilde \C^n)_{|E}$ is equal to

-and the residual part is just push-forward of the original Hirzebruch class multipied by $\delta$ This decomposition resambles the decomposition of one dimensional space in Proposition \ref{divisor2} (\ref{snclog}).
+and the residual part is just push-forward of the original Hirzebruch class multiplied by $\delta$ This decomposition resembles the decomposition of one dimensional space in Proposition \ref{divisor2} (\ref{snclog}).
 We will compute the Hirzebruch class using functoriality (\ref{funkt}) and the local integration formula

 The integral of the logarithmic part is computed due to Lemma \ref{sum}: The second ingredient is

 The formula of the Proposition follows. \end{proof}